 The Best Food on Earth

 “No food [but the potato] can afford a more decisive proof of its nourishing quality, or of its being peculiarly suitable to the health of the human constitution.”

 If we define “food” as an edible thing that can sustain human life, many of the so-called healthiest foods are instantly disqualified.

 If all you had to eat were broccoli, kale, asparagus, Swiss chard, and Brussels sprouts, you’d quickly wither away and eventually die—either of starvation or obscure intestinal problems caused by eating grotesque amounts of greens in a desperate attempt to get enough calories.
-(You’re not a gorilla.
-You can’t digest cellulose.)
+(You’re no gorilla; you can’t digest cellulose.)

-Like many other veggies, these grandiose greens are more like natural vitamins than actual foods.
-They’ve never sustained a human population.
-People need lots of calories to live.
+Like many other veggies, these greens are more like natural vitamins than actual foods.
+They’ve never sustained a human population— people need lots of calories to live.

 And calories have to come from somewhere.

-The white potato is almost single-handedly capable of sustaining human life indefinitely—which is just what it’s done.
-White potatoes have backboned entire civilizations, from the Incas35,36 to the Irish37 to the Russians.38
+The white potato is almost single-handedly capable of sustaining human life —which is exactly what it’s done.
+White potatoes have been the nutritional backbone of entire civilizations, from the Incas, to the Irish to the Russians.

-Given the abundance and geographic range of potatoes and similar plants, some eminent anthropologists believe the invention of fire wasn’t mainly driven by the desire to cook meat, but to cook potato-like tubers.41
+Given the abundance and geographic range of potatoes and similar plants, some eminent anthropologists believe the invention of fire wasn’t mainly driven by the desire to cook meat, but to cook potato-like tubers.